thermalogic/SEUIF97/ExcelVBA/README.md

 #### 3.2 Don't use an add-in

-But instead of keeping your UDF code inside the add-in, you import the UDF routine [seuif97.bas](./seuif97.bas)into each workbook that uses it.
+But instead of keeping your function codes inside the add-in, you import the function routine [seuif97.bas](./seuif97.bas) into each workbook that uses it.

 For Example: [demo_SEUIF97.xlsm](./demo_SEUIF97.xlsm)